HUKang-2000/VGDNN/README.md

-# VGDNN
+# Variants of uncertain significance-guided pretrained deep neural networks(VGDNN)
-Copyright (c) 2026 [Author name].
+Copyright (c) 2026 [Lee, D.-B, Kang, H.-U, and and Hwang, K.-B.].
 All rights reserved.
 The author retains all rights to this software and documentation

 ## Contact
 If you have any questions, please feel free to contact me: kbhwang@ssu.ac.kr

 ## Requirements
-- python=3.8.10
-- R=3.6.3
+- R>3.6
 - tensorflow=2.5.0
 - keras=2.5.0
 - PRROC=1.4